 Strategies for Overcoming Learned Helplessness

 Focus on the things you can control.
-When you focus on things that you have no control over, which is pretty much anything outside of you such as the choices and behaviors of others, it can lead you to feeling hopeless to change your situation.
-By focusing on things you can control, such as your own choices, actions, lessons, skills and responses you put yourself in a position to be able to improve yourself within a situation.
+When you focus on things that you have no control over, which is pretty much anything outside of you, such as the choices and behaviors of others, it can lead you to feel hopeless to change your situation.
+By focusing on things you can control, such as your own choices, actions, lessons, skills, and responses you put yourself in a position to be able to improve yourself within a situation.
 Choosing to focus on improving yourself in a situation often has a ripple affect that activates other improvements to occur around you.
 Start off by focusing on options that you feel you can control and work through, then take small steps towards accomplishing the outcome you desire.
 Maybe you won't be able to change an entire situation at this time, but maybe you can improve small portions within the situation.

 Let go of always needing to be right or doing things perfectly.
 Sometimes, having a fear of not being right or not being able to do something perfectly may prevent someone from trying something new.
 Again, there is more than one way to solve a problem.
 Sometimes, we remain stuck in thinking about and doing things in the same ways we always have.
 However, if we continue to do things in the same way, we also continue to get the same results.
 If you already knew everything and knew how to do it the one and only right way, then it should be easy for you to overcome any challenge in life and there would be no more room for growth or learning to occur.

 When you choose to let go of grudges and blaming others, you set yourself free from the emotional prison that these habits have created.
 By learning to trust yourself to make better choices, utilize and expand your skills & abilities, trust your instincts more, and gain new insight, advice & guidance, you can take hold of the reigns of your life and for your future results.
-Fail or succeed, when you begin to take more responsibility for your own choices, you open up more opportunities, experiences and lessons for yourself, enabling you to get closer to the results you desire.
+Fail or succeed, when you begin to take more responsibility for your own choices, you open up more opportunities, experiences, and lessons for yourself, enabling you to get closer to the results you desire.

-- Life with Anxiety; How to Control Anxiety
+- Life With Anxiety; How to Control Anxiety